 Fun ★★

 Opened in 1898, the Stadtbad Charlottenburg is Berlin’s oldest still-functioning pool.
-During the week, it’s only open to the public in the morning and in the afternoon, but not during the weekends, the pool is reserved for schools and sport clubs.
-With no lane divisions, it’s not the ideal spot for proper athletic swimming, but its stunning interior makes for a nice view while you’re floating about.
+Just make sure you check the opening hours before visiting, as Stadtbad Charlottenburg has limited opening hours (with Thursdays being the only time when the pool is open to the public for the entire day).
+And with no lane divisions, it’s not the ideal spot for proper athletic swimming, but its stunning interior makes for a nice view while you’re floating about.

 Kombibad Gropiusstadt